Frequently Asked Questions

 Who is organizing this event

-Working closely with a few highly-experienced friends and accomplished cyclists and athletes, SHIP is organizing this event, as a fund raiser.
+Working closely with a few highly-experienced friends and accomplished cyclists, athletes and event organizers, SHIP is organizing this event, as a fund raiser.

 Who or what is SHIP